 VIII.
-AUTHORIZED INVESTMENTS
+AUTHORIZED AND UNAUTHORIZED INVESTMENTS

+Authorized Investments.
 Assets of the City may be invested only in the following instruments as further defined by the Act.
-If changes are made to the Act they are not authorized until this Policy is modified and adopted by the City Council.
-All securities will be safe kept by the City's Secretary.
+If changes are made to the Act, they are not authorized until this Policy is modified and adopted by the City Council.

-- A. Obligations of the United States Government, its agencies and instruments with a stated maturity of six (6) months to exclude mortgage backed securities. - B. Fully insured or collateralized certificates of deposit of banks doing business in Texas, with a maximum maturity of six (6) months guaranteed or insured by the financial institution or its successor or collateralized as defined by this policy. - C. AAA-rated, constant-dollar Local Government Investment Pools as defined by the Act and authorized by City Council. - D. No-load Money Market Mutual Fund subject to the specifications in the Act.
+- A. Obligations of the United States Government, its agencies and instruments, with a maximum stated maturity of two (2) years to exclude mortgage-backed securities. - B. Fully insured or collateralized certificates of deposit of banks doing business in Texas, with a maximum maturity of one (1) year insured by the FDIC and/or collateralized as defined by this policy. - C. AAA-rated, constant-dollar Local Government Investment Pools as defined by the Act and authorized by City Council. - D. No-load Money Market Mutual Fund subject to the specifications in the Act.